 - Bedbugs fly and reproduce fast: These insects do not have wings hence cannot fly and neither do they multiply fast.
 For example, they can lay one egg per day, while a housefly can lay over 500 eggs over four days.
 Besides which the egg from a bedbug will take ten days to hatch and up to 6 weeks to develop into an adult.

 - Bedbugs bite only at night: This type of insect is believed to be nocturnal; however, it is not true that they only bite at night.
 People who tend to sleep during the day and work at night are equally at risk of being bitten by bedbugs since they adapt to the sleeping patterns of the people.

 - They are attracted to unsanitary conditions: Bed bugs are not attracted to filth or dirt; instead are more attracted to warmth, cracks, and crevices.

 - Bed bugs transmit disease: This is not true; they do not transmit any diseases.
 However r, they do bite and draw blood which would result in anxiety, sleeplessness, and skin rashes.

 - Bed bug pesticides are a quick solution to bed bugs: Spraying pesticides will not deter the bed bugs which tend to crawl into the deep cracks and crevices of furniture, walls, and mattresses.
 It is best to trust a professional pest control firm with this job.

 - It is hard to spot a bed bug: Although bedbugs are tiny; it is not impossible to spot them.
 They are 1 to 7 mm in size and usually black hence easy to spot.

 Bed bugs are quite common, and they are hard to get rid of; There are also several myths of bed bugs spreading around that one should not believe in.
-Professional pest control services can help with bed bug control since when it comes to exterminating such insects, they have the skills, necessary resources, and use the right technique to remove them.
+Professional Pest Control Fortitude Valley services can help with bed bug control since when it comes to exterminating such insects, they have the skills, necessary resources, and use the right technique to remove them.